 Best planted in spring, dragon fruit cacti can grow up to 20 feet tall and produce aerial roots that allow them to cling to surfaces, creating their creeping, climbing habit.
 This plant is considered invasive in parts of Florida.

 Click Play to Learn How to Grow and Harvest Dragon Fruit

 |Common Name||Dragon fruit, pitahaya, strawberry pear, Honolulu queen, moonlight cactus|

 |Botanical Name||Hylocereus undatus|

-To grow your own pitahaya plant, you will need to live in a warm and sunny region and have enough space in your garden.
-This is a fast-growing and heavy cactus with a spreading habit and long stems.
-Make sure it is planted far enough away from your home, electrical lines, and other utilities.
-It will usually need to be supported by a strong trellis.
+To successfully grow your own dragon fruit plant, you'll need to live in a warm and sunny region and have ample space in your garden—this is a heavy cactus with a spreading habit and long stems.
+Make sure it's planted far enough away from your home, electrical lines, and any other hazardous objects it could interact with.
+It will also usually need to be supported by a strong trellis.

-Although dragonfruit plants enjoy warm weather and they are often planted in full sunlight, too much intense sun in dry regions can cause stem damage.
-This means that a very light shade position could be best.
-Be aware, however, that too much shade will result in less abundant fruit production and the quality of the harvest may not be as impressive.
+Although dragon fruit plants enjoy warm weather and are often planted in full sunlight, too much intense sun in dry or especially hot regions can cause stem damage.
+If temperatures in your area are frequently near 100 degrees Fahrenheit, it's best to plant your cactus in a spot that boasts partial shade.
+Likewise, it's important to be aware that too much shade can result in less abundant fruit production and the quality of your harvest may not be as impressive.